YogevKr/provision-isr-alarm-server/README.md

 ## Overview

 This project implements an asynchronous server for handling alarms from Provision ISR devices.
-It processes both XML and HTTP POST requests, logs all alarms, and can trigger PagerDuty incidents for specified alarm types.
+It processes XML requests, logs all alarms, and can trigger PagerDuty incidents for specified alarm types.
 The server operates in Israel's time zone and correctly handles Daylight Saving Time (DST) transitions.

 ## Features

 - Asynchronous handling of multiple client connections
-- Support for both XML and HTTP POST alarm formats
+- Support XML alarm formats
 - Configurable PagerDuty integration for alert notifications
 - Comprehensive logging of all received alarms
 - Time-based restrictions for creating PagerDuty incidents